younesaassila/ttv-lol-pro/CONTRIBUTING.md

 ## Install dependencies

 To install the project, you need to have `node` and `npm` installed on your machine.
-Then, you can run the following commands:
+Then, you can run the following command:

 ```sh
 npm install